directus-labs/directus-template-cli/README.md

 A CLI tool to apply Directus "templates" to a blank Directus instance.

+**Notes:**
-Note: This is a pre-release.
+- This is a pre-release.
 It is recommended for use on POC or demo projects only.
+- ⚠️ Known issues with using MySQL currently, please use PostgreSQL or SQLite for database provider.

 ## Usage